New to Maryland Information

 Title and Registration

 For information on title and registration for new Maryland residents visit here.
 To search a list of service providers including tag and titles, dealerships and more visit our eBusiness portal.
+As a new resident of Maryland you must register your vehicle within 60 days of moving to Maryland.
+If you delay beyond 60 days, you will not be eligible for a tax credit for any titling tax paid in another state, and you may be subject to a citation for an out of state registration.

 Military Test Waivers

 Tests may be waived for active duty military and their dependents if the issuing state grants military extensions.
 Before visiting the MVA, please contact the state in which your license was issued to find out if a military extension is granted.
 There is no automatic extension for active duty military.
 Each state has procedures and Maryland will review the procedures of the state in which the license was issued before determining whether the transfer can be done without testing.
+For more information for service members, click here.

 Federally Non-Compliant Driver’s Licenses and Identification Cards